stratosphereips/StratosphereLinuxIPS/docs/feel_project.md

 #### Benign Traffic
 The CTU-50-FEEL dataset has the traffic of 10 real human users (no simula- tions) over five consecutive days.
-The original format of the flows uses the Zeek logs to form the dataset [50].
-Zeek is an open-source tool for monitoring and analyzing network traffic.
+The original format of the flows uses the Zeek logs to form the dataset.
+[Zeek](https://zeek.org/) is an open-source tool for monitoring and analyzing network traffic.
 It saves the network events into log files based on their type.
 The conn.log contains records about each connection, such as the used protocol, the originator, and the responder, as well as a unique